Art as a Permanent Record: The KGS Studios Collections

 What does a “limited edition” include, and how is authenticity verified?

-Every limited edition work is meticulously documented to protect its long-term value and provenance.
-Each piece is hand-signed, dated, and numbered by the artist.
-The edition number is also digitally “burned into” the archival source file for permanent reference.
-To complete the provenance, every work is accompanied by a signed Certificate of Authenticity that outlines the print details, edition number, and creation date.
+Each limited edition work is carefully documented to protect its value and history.
+The artist hand-signs, dates, and numbers every piece.
+The edition number is also digitally added to the original file for permanent reference.
+Each work is accompanied by a signed Certificate of Authenticity listing the print details, edition number, and creation date.

 What are the specific edition structures?